 3. When to visit the Sakura in Düsseldorf Kaiserswerth

-As this article releases, you’ve probably don’t have much time left to experience the Sakura in Kaiserswerth.
+As this article has been updated for 2022, you’ve probably don’t have much time left to experience the Sakura in Kaiserswerth.
 Hopefully, the provisional buckets stay there at least until next spring.
 Nevertheless, this is the approximate period to admire the lovely cherry blossoms there:

 4. How to get there